aosabook/500lines/objmodel/chapter.md

 method calls, the way that the methods are called is different.
 First, the attribute with the name of the method is looked up on the object.
 The result of that lookup operation is a *bound method*, an object that encapsulates both the object as well as the function found in the class.
-Then that bound method is called with a call operation.
+Next, that bound method is called with a call operation.
 (FIXME footnote: It seems that the attribute-based model is conceptually more complex, because it needs both method lookup and call.
 In practice, calling something is defined by looking up and calling a